sguox002/leetcode/leetcode-all.md

 ->>

 ## trie
+<<-642	Design Search Autocomplete System    		45.5%	Hard
+input sentence ending by #
+for each char, return the top 3 hot sentences that the have same prefix as typed
+- sort by frequency
+- same frequency sort by lex order.
+- dfs + pq to sort the top 3 (or no pq, just O(N) to get the top 3) ->>

+<<-648	Replace Words    		57.7%	Medium
+root word, successor= root word+some other word replace all successor with root word, if match more use the root with shortest length.
+- using hashmap for root word, and search each word in string char by char
+- trie (prefix searching, the first ending match)
+->>

 <<-676	Implement Magic Dictionary    		55.0%	Medium
 given a list of word, and a string, check if we change exactly one char in the string and can match the dictionary word.
 Trie: make a trie on string or dictionary word? we can replace the char to * to represent any char. for the string we only need add n strings inside to trie. and then we use dictionary word to match.